-A Mutual Exchange is a way for two or more tenants to exchange (swap) homes.
-Due to the high demand for social housing this will often be a quicker way for you to move to a different property which meets your needs.
+A Mutual Exchange is when two or more tenants want to swap homes.
+As there is a high demand for social housing this is often a quicker way for you to move to a suitable property.
 This could be within the district or anywhere in the country.

 I have found a possible mutual exchange partner how do I apply?
 Toggle accordion

 If you already have a HomeSwapper account, follow these steps:

 2. On your HomeSwapper dashboard you will see an 'Apply' button.

 3. Clicking the “Apply” button shows a pop-up message.

 4. If you have found someone to swap with and are ready to apply to your landlord for an exchange, click the “Apply to landlord” button.
 Do not click this button if you are not ready to officially apply to your landlord for an exchange.

 5. You will now be taken to the SwapTracker application form.